ashleemboyer/ashleemboyer/src/posts/2020-02/my-favorite-resource-for-making-accessible-custom-components.md

 ![Screenshot of the keyboard interaction section for the Button widget.](https://dev-to-uploads.s3.amazonaws.com/i/r39znxw9eupjd1apt3nd.png)

 Finally, you'll come across a section about the WAI-ARIA roles, states, and properties associated with the component.
-Like the previous section, it's formatted in such a way that let's me test the effects of each role, state, or property one-by-one in my isolated code sandbox.
+Like the previous section, it's formatted in such a way that lets me test the effects of each role, state, or property one-by-one in my isolated code sandbox.
 There are also links to the main documentation for each which I use to better understand their purpose.

 ![Screenshot of the WAI-ARIA roles, states, and properties section for the Button widget.](https://dev-to-uploads.s3.amazonaws.com/i/x5ntbkr93815gs4y3m3p.png)